-If you’re unsure whether your Wyandotte residence has bad indoor air quality (IAQ), it likely does.
+If you’re questioning whether your Wyandotte home has unhealthy indoor air quality (IAQ), it likely does.

 We are indoors a lot.
-In fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
-And the air inside homes could be 2–5 times worse than outdoors, which can create long-term health issues.
+As a matter of fact, we’re indoors up to 90% of the time, according to the U.S. Environmental Protection Agency.
+And the air inside residences could be 2–5 times worse than outdoors, which may create long-term health issues.

-We’ve put together a list of the most frequent sources of poor IAQ, the troubles they cause and how you can fix these indoor air pollutants.
-If you’re troubled by the air inside your home, we suggest chatting with a specialist like Gee & Missler Heating & Air Conditioning about which options are a good fit for your house.
+We’ve put together a list of the most frequent origins of bad IAQ, the troubles they create and how you can remedy these indoor air pollutants.
+If you’re worried about the air inside your house, we advise chatting with a pro like Gee & Missler Heating & Air Conditioning about which solutions are ideal for your family.

 Volatile Organic Compounds

-Volatile organic compounds, or VOCs, are vapors released by regular household things.
+Volatile organic compounds, or VOCs, are fumes emitted from everyday household products.